miroaleksej/isogenyguard-sdk/README.md

 [![Python Version](https://img.shields.io/badge/Python-3.8%2B-blue)](https://python.org)
 ![Visitors](https://api.visitorbadge.io/api/visitors?path=https://github.com/yourrepo&label=Visitors&countColor=%23263759)

+# Announcement: Open-Source Topological Audit Tool for Cryptographic Implementations

+I've recently shared my research on topological analysis of ECDSA implementations with several academic researchers, the Crypto journal, and various scientific institutions.
+While I received limited engagement, this suggests that my findings don't represent a fundamental threat to existing ECDSA paradigms, but rather offer a complementary perspective on implementation security.

+In the coming weeks, I'll be releasing an open-source audit tool based on our topological analysis framework.
+This tool applies mathematical insights about the R_x table structure to help identify potential implementation issues in cryptographic systems.

+The tool features:

+- Topological analysis of signature distributions across the R_x table
+- Detection of shift patterns and wave structures that may indicate non-uniform distribution
+- AI-assisted identification of regions where signature generation might reveal implementation characteristics
+- Comprehensive scanning for any r-value repetitions (not limited to single matches)

+This is not a cryptographic attack tool, but rather a diagnostic instrument designed to help developers verify the quality of their ECDSA implementations.
+The approach aligns with the principle that "topology is not a hacking tool, but a microscope for diagnosing vulnerabilities."

+I believe this tool could be valuable for:
+- Cryptographic library developers seeking to verify their implementations
+- Security researchers conducting protocol analysis
+- Educational purposes in understanding ECDSA's mathematical structure

+I'm sharing this work in the spirit of collaborative improvement of cryptographic standards.
+If you're working in the field of cryptography or security research and would be interested in providing feedback or collaborating on this tool, I'd welcome your perspective.

+The release will include full documentation and examples demonstrating both secure and potentially problematic implementation patterns, with the goal of fostering better understanding rather than creating concern.

+I look forward to constructive dialogue with the cryptographic community about how we can collectively strengthen implementation security through mathematical analysis.

 ## A Note on the Scope of This Work

 What is presented here in the public domain represents merely the tip of the iceberg of my comprehensive scientific research.
 The open-source implementation and documentation you see are but a carefully curated subset of a much deeper and broader theoretical framework developed through extensive research.